MEET JD GERSHBEIN

 JD Gershbein

-JD Gershbein, known professionally as The LinkedIn® Style Guide, has earned a stellar reputation as a LinkedIn® specialist and is widely acknowledged as a leader in LinkedIn® education.
+JD Gershbein, known professionally as The LinkedIn Style Guide, has earned a stellar reputation as a LinkedIn specialist and is widely acknowledged as a pioneering leader in LinkedIn education.
 He was a key figure during LinkedIn’s early years and its ascent as the de facto social networking site for business.
-As the site has evolved, JD has ushered in new, innovative approaches and developed powerful strategic frameworks to support the goals of professionals and organizations intent on tapping into LinkedIn’s immense potential.
+As the site has evolved, JD has introduced new, innovative approaches and developed powerful frameworks to support the goals of professionals and organizations seeking to tap into LinkedIn’s immense potential.

 Born in Chicago, JD grew up in Wilmette, Illinois, and attended New Trier West High School in Northfield, Illinois.
 After receiving his Bachelor of Arts in English at the University of Cincinnati, he earned two post-grad degrees at Chicago’s Illinois Institute of Technology (now Illinois Tech), a Master of Science in Industrial/Organizational Psychology, and a Master of Business Administration in Marketing Communications.
 JD has contributed written work to The Huffington Post, Forbes, and NBC and guested on prominent TV and radio news programs coast to coast.
 He is also a student and performer of improvisational comedy at Chicago’s famed Second City.